 In the 1990s, I worked as an international journalist in Tokyo and London.
-I was reporter, sub-editor and editor for newsroom dailies, like London’s Independent newspaper.
-I’d grown up in rural Missouri, then graduated from the best journalism school in the country.
-I’d gone from planting corn and butchering wild animals to covering the death of Emperor Hirohito in Tokyo, then in London reporting on the death of Diana.
+I was reporter, sub-editor and editor for newsroom dailies, like London’s Independent newspaper and the Financial Times.
+I’d grown up in rural Missouri, then graduated from the best journalism school in the U.S. I’d gone from planting corn and butchering wild animals to covering the death of Emperor Hirohito in Tokyo, then in London reporting on the death of Diana.
 It was an epic life, and one I didn’t want to give up.

 But something happened.
 I was working at the Financial Times when something broke down, split open, shifted.
 I no longer wanted to be around so many stories of trauma or reports about money.
 I just couldn’t take it anymore.
 Surely life was meant to be lived with much more soul, much more love and passion.

 What followed were years of searching.
 I moved from London to Seattle.
 I gave up journalism.
 I went from being an important person to a “nobody”.
 It was a necessary fall from grace.
 I needed to find out who I truly was.
 I needed to heal childhood wounds.

 And I needed to discover (or re-discover) my passion.
 But the problem is, sometimes our passions are so buried, it can take years to hear that still small voice again.

 I did odd jobs, and I mean “odd”.
 I wandered the forests of the Pacific Northwest.
 I was in agony most of the time.
 Who was I if I wasn’t a journalist?
 What did I want to do?